-I’m excited to bring you another guest blog – this time from Cynthia Painter from Create Action Now who is a Mindset Coach and Trainer, following a very insightful workshop I attended recently.
+I’m excited to bring you a guest blog – this time from Cynthia Painter from Create Action Now who is a Mindset Coach and Trainer, following a very insightful workshop I attended recently.
 You can read my blog post on the workshop here.

 So why am I mentioning it?
 Well, over time I’ve added things to it.
 I’ve looked at what it is important in my life, like health and eating healthy, and noticed that it was a little lacking.
 So I started adding vegetables (I can hear the gasps!).
 The family didn’t mind too much and it became the norm.
 Then I realised that my metabolism isn’t what it used to be.
 So I joined a health program, and one day there was a new recipe for Bolognese.
-The sauce was different, the qualities were different, and sometimes it didn’t have any pasta!!!!
+The sauce was different, the qualities were different, and sometimes it didn’t have any pasta!
 How in the world was I going to get this one across the line with the family?
 But I’ll come back to that.

 You may have guessed that I’m using cooking and a recipe as a metaphor to getting results.
 So let’s uncover the onion.